-Throughout the waters of the Seychelles, anglers will find bonefish in extraordinary numbers, several different types of trevally, milkfish, triggerfish, bumphead parrotfish, permit and dozens of other reef and flats species.
-As for the incredible Giant Trevally action that is found throughout the islands, we can confidently say that there are few other experiences that compare in the world of fly fishing.
+Throughout the waters of the Seychelles, anglers will find bonefish in extraordinary numbers, several different types of trevally, milkfish, triggerfish, bumphead parrotfish, permit, and dozens of other reef and flats species.
+As for the incredible Giant Trevally action that is found throughout the islands, we can confidently say that few other experiences compare in the world of fly fishing.

 Compared to the Caribbean or the Bahamas, this part of the world is by no means a quick and easy place to access.
-What you will find upon arrival, however, are incredibly pristine ecosystems that are for the most part untouched by any sort of development, traffic, or angling pressure.
+However, what you will find upon arrival are incredibly pristine ecosystems that are, for the most part, untouched by any sort of development, traffic, or angling pressure.
 When fly fishing in the Seychelles, you may feel as if you are the first person to set foot on a particular flat.
 In this part of the world, that may in fact be the case!

 Recently, we had six guides from Alphonse Fishing Company visit us at Yellow Dog offices in Bozeman.
 These hardcore anglers spend nine months a year fishing and guiding the waters of the Seychelles, and over that time, have had the chance to fish with hundreds of anglers from all over the world.

 Emphasizing the importance of adequate pre-trip preparation, we sat down with Alec Gerbec, the head guide for Alphonse Fishing Company, to get some “guide insight” on how first-time anglers to the Seychelles can best prepare for the trip of a lifetime.

 Casting is Key